Minerals are necessary to keep the body healthy and increase the efficiency of your body to perform different tasks.

-- It plays a important role in proper functioning of nerve and muscles
+- It plays an important role in the proper functioning of nerve and muscles

-- It absorbs some nutrients from digestive tract.
+- It absorbs some nutrients from the digestive tract.

-- It also keeps the blood pressure in controls.
+- It also keeps the blood pressure in control.

-- It is important to maintain fluid balance in body.
+- It is important to maintain fluid balance in the body.

 Sources of Sodium

-American Heart Association, Approximately 70% of sodium we intake comes from processed food and 14% of sodium we get from natural foods, 6% comes from salt added during cooking and 5 % comes from salt added in food at dining table.
+American Heart Association, approximately 70% of the sodium we intake comes from processed food, and 14% of the sodium we get from natural foods, 6% comes from salt added during cooking and 5 % comes from salt added in food at a dining table.

 High level and Low level of Sodium

-Low level of sodium in our body leads to medical condition called hyponatremia which cause muscle spasms, headache, restlessness, nausea, hallucinations fatigue and coma.
-High level of sodium leads to medical condition called hypernatremia which cause deep tendon reflexes, seizures and high blood pressure.
+A high level of sodium leads to a medical condition called hypernatremia which causes deep tendon reflexes, seizures, and high blood pressure.
 It is recommended to watch out your sodium intake.

-According to American heart association, sodium intake should not be more than 2300 milligram.
-It is also recommended to consume sodium between 1500mg to 2300mg.
-Average sodium intake of Americans is 3400 milligrams which is the result of processed food.
+It is also recommended to consume sodium from 1500mg to 2300mg.
+The average sodium intake of Americans is 3400 milligrams which are the result of processed food.

 Role of Chloride

-- It is important for proper functioning of kidney
+- It is important for the proper functioning of the kidney.

-- It create hydrochloric acid (stomach Acid) to digest food in stomach
+- It creates hydrochloric acid (stomach acid) to digest food in the stomach.

 Sources of Chloride